Ana Voog: The anacam years

 On 22 August 1997, Voog began a webcam project named anacam.
 Besides a view into Voog's personal life, anacam also incorporated performance art and visual experimentation.
-Daily activities such as cooking dinner, vacuuming, and hosting visitors fill out the non-interactive periods on anacam.
-Other activities on the webcam range from chatting with cam-watchers, playing music, and ornate performance pieces involving household items.
+Daily activities such as cooking dinner, vacuuming and hosting visitors filled out the non-interactive periods on anacam.
+Other activities on the webcam range from chatting with cam-watchers, playing music and ornate performance pieces involving household items.

-While sex and nudity played only a small part in what could be seen on cam, Voog gained considerable attention, and criticism, for the portrayal of nudity and sexual activity on her live webcam.
+While sex and nudity played only a small part in what could be seen on anacam, Voog gained considerable attention, and criticism, for the portrayal of nudity and sexual activity on her site.

 Voog distinguished the racier elements of her project from pornography, stating that the "site isn't about sex, but sexuality and SENSUALITY..."
 In contrast with one-time collaborator Isabellacam, which was self-described as "a completely original take on female produced erotic content", Voog views sexuality on anacam as a part of her life, as she describes in the rest of the quotation: "...is a PART of this site because that is part of my life."

-From the beginning of anacam, Voog accompanied the webcam with a blog in a section of her site, analog and in her LiveJournal, started in 2000.
+From the beginning of anacam, Voog accompanied the webcam with a blog on her site called analog, and she had a presence on LiveJournal starting in 2000.
 Voog transcribed her earlier, hand-written journals to her online blog.
 She expresses herself in many forms of writing.
 Voog also produced many varieties of art, including video, paintings, drawings, and photographs.
-Since 1998 the most prolific part of her work was done in so-called "anagrams".
+Since 1998, the most prolific part of her work was done in so-called anagrams.

-On anacam.com a whole section of the site called anapix was dedicated to pictures created by users using Voogs work.
+On anacam.com, a section of the site called anapix was dedicated to pictures created by users using Voog's work.

 In May 2002, Voog began to freeform crochet hats.
 Each is unique, and she sells them via her website.

 On Voog's online work, Jorn Barger, who is credited with coining the word weblog, states: